Label Words are Anchors: An Information Flow Perspective for Understanding In-Context Learning: Calculation of

-We use the above metric instead of directly analyzing the output labels of the model because previous work has indicated the issue of insufficient output probability calibration in ICL~\cite{Zhao2021CalibrateBU}, which is greatly affected by factors such as sample ordering and model preferences for label words.
-By using the defined degree of confusion $\text{Confusion}_{ij}$, we can implicitly mitigate the interference of insufficient probability calibration on the output labels, to some extent, obtain the degree of confusion of the model for different categories that better reflects the real situation, and reduce the interference of randomness.
+We use the above metric instead of directly analyzing the output labels of the model because previous work has indicated the issue of insufficient output probability calibration in ICL~\cite{Zhao2021CalibrateBU}, which is greatly affected by factors such as sample ordering and model preferences for specific label words.
+By leveraging our defined degree of confusion, $\text{Confusion}_{ij}$, we can implicitly alleviate the disturbances arising from insufficient probability calibration on the output labels.
+This allows for a more accurate representation of the model's degree of confusion for different categories, mitigating the impact of randomness.